casey/edmv/README.md

 `edmv foo bar baz`

-It will invoke your editor on a list files, in this case `foo`, `bar`, and `baz`.
-Once you're done editing the files it will try to rename them to match any changes that you've made to the list.
+It will invoke your editor on a list of the files provided, in this case `foo`, `bar`, and `baz`.
+Once you're done editing the files it will try to rename them to match any changes that you've made.
 Be careful!

 You can tell `edmv` which editor to use by:
-- Supplying an argument to the `--editor` flag.
+- Supplying an argument to the `--editor` flag
-- Setting the `$EDMV_EDITOR` environment variable.
+- Setting the `$EDMV_EDITOR` environment variable
-- Setting the `$EDITOR` environment variable.
+- Setting the `$EDITOR` environment variable
-- Not doing anything, in which case edmv will default to 'vi'.
+- Not doing anything, in which case edmv will default to `vi`

+If you would like to use an OS X application for your editor, for example Sublime Text 2, you can put something like the following in your shell rc file: `export EDMV_EDITOR='open -Wa "Sublime Text 2"'`.
+This has not been well tested at all.

 todo
 ----

 - better cli:
-  - --help, with a better help message, mention EDITOR and EDMV_EDITOR
+  - --help, with a better help message, mention $EDITOR and $EDMV_EDITOR
   - --version

-- add an extra newline at the end of the file, the remove it
+- add an extra newline at the end of the file, then remove it

 - add sanity checks, atomic operation, only rename files if they all pass for every file:
   - refuse to add trailing whitespace to a file name if it didn't already have it